 He was the incarnation of Kama Deva, the god of love and the son of Lord Krishna and Rukmini.

-pradyumn had the Vaishnava Astra with him and by using it, he killed the demon Kalashambara in childhood who had abducted him.
+Pradyumna had the Vaishnava Astra with him and by using it, he killed the demon Kalashambara in childhood who had abducted him.

 He was the only person to have knowledge about Chakravyuha other than Krishna, Arjuna, and Drona.
 His arrows were so fast and powerful that Drona and Karna couldn’t counter them.

 The reincarnation of sage Nara (the form of Lord Vishnu), Arjuna had the feats like no one else in the epic.
-He had the most numbers of powerful celestial weapons including Pasupatastra, Vaishnava Astra and Vajra.
+He had the most numbers of powerful celestial weapons including Pashupatastra, Vaishnava Astra and Vajra.

 He killed seven Akshauhini army in a day in the Kurukshetra war.
 Also, he was the only undefeated warrior.

-In the Virat war, he single-handedly defeated all the Kaurava army including Bhishma, Drona, Karna, Ashwathama, Kripa and others multiple times and finally used his Sammohana astra.
+In the Virat war, he single-handedly defeated all the Kaurava army including Bhishma, Drona, Karna, Ashwathama, Kripa and others multiple times and finally used his Sammohana Astra.

 In his visit to Swarga, he got weapons from all the Gods and killed the invincible demons Kalakeya and even the Nivata Kavachas whom even Ravana and Indra couldn’t defeat.

 Arjuna was ambidextrous who could rapidly use his both hands in the battles with superfast speed.
 Also, he knew the use of shabdabhedi baan.